OpenType/opentype-layout/docs/ligatures.md

 And so the final result for a simple! reordering is 3 large lookups with entries for all x and z, multiplied by the contents of y (3 lookups per y!) and then a chaining contextual to hold it all together.
 A move lookup is so much simpler!

+## DirectWrite

+Testing on DirectWrite has turned up that breaking a ligature composed of a sequence as done in this example doesn't work.
+I'm assuming the reasoning goes something like: it's all the same ligature so the components remain.
+This is not helpful and creating a ligature out of a set of components should result in components being renumbered.